ranaroussi/yfinance/.github/ISSUE_TEMPLATE/bug_report.md

 Are spelling ticker *exactly* same as Yahoo?

-Visit `finance.yahoo.com` and confim they have your data.
-Maybe your ticker was delisted.
+Visit `finance.yahoo.com` and confim they have the data you want.
+Maybe your ticker was delisted, or your expectations of `yfinance` are wrong.

 ### Are you spamming Yahoo?

-Yahoo Finance free service has limit on query rate dependent on request - roughly 500/minute for prices, 10/minute for info.
-Them delaying or blocking your spam is not a bug.
+Yahoo Finance free service has rate-limiting depending on request type - roughly 60/minute for prices, 10/minute for info.
+Once limit hit, Yahoo can delay, block, or return bad data.
+Not a `yfinance` bug.

 ### Still think it's a bug?

-Delete this default message and submit your bug report here, providing the following as best you can:
+Delete this default message (all of it) and submit your bug report here, providing the following as best you can:

-- Simple code that reproduces your problem
+- Simple code that reproduces your problem, that we can copy-paste-run
-- Error message, with traceback if shown
+- Exception message with full traceback
-- Info about your system:
-  - yfinance version
+- `yfinance` version and Python version
-  - operating system
+- Operating system type